P2 Sustainable use of common resources

 1) Producing four case ICZM plans in Finland (2) and Estonia (2), and an e-guide i.e. a work flow chart for the regional level planners in the CB area.
 This is verified by the number of jointly targeted planning and management activities and events in Estonia and Finland.

 2) Increasing the cross-border cooperation between the regional level planners in Estonia and Finland by workshops and Skype meetings.
 The regional level planners involved in the project will do close cooperation by making ICZM plans and testing those to the current regional level land use plans in Finland and Estonia.
 In addition, regional councils in Finland and Estonia are well represented in the steering group of SustainBaltic, thus supporting project members in the ICZM testing phase.
 Furthermore, the steering group has a guiding role in the participatory processes when the case plans are evaluated in the stakeholder workshops and by using e-platforms.
-After the project has ended, the plans will be monitored by the regional councils that are responsible for maritime and coastal planning in their areas.
+After the project has ended, the plans will be monitored by the Finnish regional councils and EST Ministry of Finance that are responsible for spatial planning in their areas.

 3) Enhancing the ways how different kind of stakeholders (e.g. environmental protection agencies, enterprisers such as fishermen and tourist guides, farmers, summer cottage owners, business related industries etc.) take part into the ICZM planning.
 The purpose is that all major stakeholders as end users of case plans - are represented with a power of giving feedback on the drafts of the plans in the participatory phase.